SymfonyCasts/symfony6/sfcasts/ep3-doctrine/migrations.md

 symfony console doctrine:migrations:migrate
 ```

 again.
 Check it out!
-It's smart enough to *avoid* executing that migration again!
+It's smart enough to *avoid* executing that migration a second
+time!
 It *knows* that it already did that.
-How... does it know that?
-Try running a
+But... how?
+Try running a different command:
-different command:

 ```terminal
 symfony console doctrine:migrations:status